softkave/fimidara-server-node/notes/auth.md

 - email not required + actions
 - internal v external extractors
 - all db fetch should use semantics + workspaceId
+- check right target is used for all
+- add auth tests